Welcome to our Website

 A big test of the ‘allrounder’ – the combination that can do everything.
 Horse and rider have to complete a dressage test, a novelty course and a showjumping round for a combined score to determine the Horse and Rider of the Year.
 Juniors (17 years and under) perform a Preliminary dressage test and 80cm showjumping round, while Seniors (18 years and over) complete a Novice dressage test and 100cm showjumping round.
 Both ages perform the same novelty, which usually involves an ‘obstacle course’ setup covering the basic skills of mounted games.

-There are eight Pony Club Zones in South Australia, with a total of fifty seven individual Pony Clubs between them.
+There are seven Pony Club Zones in South Australia, with a total of fifty seven individual Pony Clubs between them.

 - Central Zone